Lovi-0/StreamingCommunity/README.md

                    ind - Indonesian                      vie - Vietnamese
 ```

+> [!NOTE]
+> When using subtitles on Windows, please note that the default Windows Media Player may not display them correctly.
+We recommend using VLC Media Player for proper subtitle display and optimal playback experience.

 > [!IMPORTANT]
 > Language code availability may vary by site.
 Some platforms might:
 >